Product strategy & customer discovery for funded B2B startups

 How we work together

 Every engagement starts with a quick conversation — after that first call — to get up to speed on your situation and get clear on what success looks like.
-From there, we'll follow up with a short note on what was heard and what makes sense next.
-Probably via email, don't need a 10-page statement of work out of the gate.
+From there, we'll follow up with a short note on what was heard and what makes sense next — via email, no 10-page SOW required.

 Sometimes we need another call.
 Sometimes we go straight into a SOW to keep things clear — but you'll never feel like you're signing something that appeared out of nowhere.
 No surprises about who's doing the work or what it costs.